dwlogo.gif (8261 bytes) THE GROWING WORLD OF DAHLIAS

 (e) Single and Collerette Dahlias

-1. The outer florets of Single and Collerette dahlias may vary in number from eight upwards, they may overlap, but must not assume double formation.
+1. The outer florets of Single and Collerette dahlias may vary in number from eight upwards, they should overlap at the base, but must not assume double formation.
 They should be equal in shape, size and formation and should radiate evenly and regularly away from the central disc in a single flat plane.
 The outer edges of these florets may be rounded or pointed.

-2. The inner florets or collar of Collerettes should be uniform in size.
-They should be symetrical and not less than one third of the length of the outer florets, even in colour and formation.
+2. The inner florets or collar of Collerettes should be visible and not more than two thirds of length of the outer florets, and even in colour and formation.

-3. The central disc should be flat and circular, and should not contain more than two rows of pollen-bearing stamens.
+3. The central disc should be circular, and should not contain more than two rows of pollen-bearing stamens.

-4. The blooms should be poised at an angle of 45 degrees on a stem which should be straight and proportionate to the size of the bloom
+4. The blooms should be poised at an angle of not less than 45 degrees to the stem which should be straight and proportionate to the size of the bloom.

 (f) Anemone-flowered Dahlias